 Observing and analyzing the thinking is one of the most important topics during the inner development journey.
 Improving the Cognitive CQ could have positive effects for the management of your thoughts.
 Training your attention (e.g., through mindfulness) would help you to identify less with your stream of thinking and provide you with the abilities necessary to better organize your thoughts.
 Sustained self-reflection (metacognition – thinking about thinking) is another useful practice to increase the Cognitive CQ (some useful techniques are available on wisebrain.org).

 A key feature of thinking is the associative process: the connections between ideas and the connections between concepts/groups of ideas.
 Many people are not educated to observe how their mind wanders, how it starts to make associations from a word they hear or say.
 From our childhood, we are cultivated to make associations, and this becomes a thinking habit.
 Just watch this mechanism in a casual conversation, paying attention if the person you talk with is really discussing and sharing, or is just making associations based on the ideas you provide.

-Here are some of the skills and traits that describe your cognitive world, as I translated them into items in the Consciousness Quotient Inventory.
-Think about them for a while.
+These are some of the skills and traits that describe the cognitive world, as they were translated into items in the CQ-i:

 – When I reflect upon the significance of an event or an action, I deliberately take care to look at the big picture.